 Kat Bransom: I think probably the number one event that we had wasn't anything super fancy or hard.
 A lot of what we did was getting H-E-B leaders or Partners to come to speak to our group.
 And what we try to do was a mixture of both females in tech Partners, and also outside of the tech world.
 We got some other female leaders at H-E-B to speak to our group.
 So I think what was really powerful about that is that all of the Partners in our Women In Technology group got to hear from other really powerful talented women, whether it was inside or outside of technology, and just kind of hear their story and their path.
 I think sometimes as women we think we're the only ones struggling or we’re the only ones that have this problem.
 “It must be just me.”
 So, even me not being in technology, you get to see wow this person who's this top leader at H-E-B has this incredible story or this path that got them to where they are today.
 So just hearing those stories and knowing you're not alone.
 You're not the only one who is maybe the only woman in their group or you're not the only one that's run across this career problem.
 Just hearing from other leaders at H-E-B for me was one of the most powerful things that we did and that was a lot of what the meetings were about—just hearing from other leaders and allowing them to kind of share their stories.

 Marsha Faichtinger: I think if I'm remembering because we run queries to figure out who's that audience to get the invites out since we were hiring or people were coming and going.
 I think we were probably around 70ish in the early days as we looked at kind of how we defined who was considered “digital women.”
-And that included folks in our digital marketing team and our e-commerce team and our technology team—so we were pretty liberal of how we defined that because we wanted to be much more inclusive.
-And then we did ask Partners what they wanted to see and solicited their ideas for topics or leaders.
-I remember us having Tammy Hermann, she's one of our directors in technology, come and tell her story and most people only know her of her time at H-E-B and to go back into her entire kind of career history and to find out where she's been and what she's done I think people found that pretty fascinating.
-To hear things that she had you know learned or struggled with.
-I remember planning it with her we had lots of debate and discussion over should we target women in technology?
+And that included folks in our digital marketing team and our e-commerce team and our technology team—so we were pretty liberal in how we defined that because we wanted to be much more inclusive.
+And we did ask Partners what they wanted to see and solicited their ideas for topics or leaders.
+I remember us having Tammy Hermann, one of our directors in technology, come and tell her story.
+Most people only know of her time at H-E-B and to go back into her entire career history and find out where she's been and what she's done, I think people found that pretty fascinating, to hear things that she had learned or struggled with.
+I remember planning with her, we had lots of debate and discussion over should we target women in technology.
 Should you separate that out or not?
 And I thought that was a great discussion.
 She tends to say “Oh I don't look for things that are just for women, because I'm just a leader.
 Why make that distinction?”
-And we had some good debate over that I think early on.
-But I think what we found is there are differences right?
-And it was important for the community that we were creating that they wanted to have a place where they could talk openly and freely with other folks who may have shared some of their similar struggles.
-Most of them were, just like Karla going to school, we're on teams where they were you know one female on the team.
-Or maybe two females on the team.
-It's not like you'd have full teams of other females.
-And you get in your workgroup and you're just working and a lot of people you know they're never connected with the other teams and so not knowing how many people are out there and how to connect with them and that they're sharing some of the same struggles.
-We did a great session I remember on mental health.
+We had some good debate over that early on.
+But what we found is there are differences, right?
+And it was important for the community that we were creating to have a place where they could talk openly and freely with other folks who may have shared some of their similar struggles.
+Most of them were, just like Karla going to school, on teams where they were the only female or one of two females on the team.
+It's not like you'd have full teams of other women.
+And you get in your workgroup and you're just working and a lot of people had never connected with the other teams, so you don't know how many people are out there and how to connect with them and that they're sharing some of the same struggles.
+We did a great session on mental health.
 The discussion was fantastic.
-We watched a couple of TED Talks that were related to two different topics and then it was amazing how brave these women were about sharing their stories of things that they've struggled with in their lives or their families.
+We watched a couple of TED Talks and then it was amazing how brave these women were about sharing their stories of things that they've struggled with in their lives or their families.
 And the connection that that created among people who were willing to speak and share freely was pretty amazing

 Karla Gross: I think it gives us a chance to network with each other.
 We're so busy being heads down all the time trying to get the work done.
 But there are so many people in the same department even that don't even know who each other are.
 I think it's less about dividing women out and making them a separate group, and more about celebrating their differences, so that's been great.